Skip to content

 Notes

-• Make-Ahead: You can make this recipe up to 2 hours ahead of time, simply keep the hamburger patties into the gravy while covered in very low simmering heat.
-Likewise, keep the rice warm.
+Make-Ahead: You can make this recipe up to 2 hours ahead.
+Cook the hamburger patties in the gravy and hold them over very low simmering heat, keeping the rice warm.

-• If the sauce is not to your desired thickness before adding in the cooked patties, simply add in a little slurry (2 tablespoons corn starch mixed with 1 tablespoon water).
+If the sauce is not to your desired thickness, before adding the cooked patties, add in a little slurry (2 tablespoons cornstarch mixed with 1 tablespoon water).

 Nutrition